serras/emacs-haskell-tutorial/tutorial.md

 ```
 What this configuration is doing is adding a new repository of packages.
 These repositories those places where the integrated Emacs package manager looks for new extensions.
 In this case, we add the [MELPA](http://melpa.milkbox.net/) repository, which provides the packages mentioned throughout this article.

 To save the contents of the file press `C-x C-s`. `C` is mapped to the Ctrl key in Windows and Linux, and Command in Mac OS X; and the fact that two key combinations are given separated by space means that you need to press `C-x` and then `C-s`, in separate keystrokes.

-Now you need to restart Emacs to get your new configuration running, so press `C-x C-c` to exit and then open Emacs again.
+With the changes saved, they'll be applied next time you open Emacs, and every time thereafter.
+But you don't need to restart Emacs right now in order to apply them in your current session!
+That's just a snippet of Emacs Lisp, after all, and you can run it like any other.
+To do so, press `M-x`, then write `eval-buffer` at the prompt, and finally push Enter.
+Now your Emacs knows about the MELPA package repository.

+Wait, wait!
+What is this `eval-buffer` thing?
+It's an example of an Emacs _extended command_, and indeed most things that Emacs can do, via keystrokes or menu items or toolbar buttons or all of the above, can also be done in this way.
+It's basically like having a command line right there in your editor, and it's an extremely useful thing; there's no need to worry overmuch about it right now, but do keep it in mind, especially when you discover a command that you don't use often enough to find it worth binding to a keystroke, but like to have handy when you do need it.
+Onward!

-A piece of advice: some of the common shortcuts in graphical interfaces are different within Emacs.
+Speaking of keystrokes, a piece of advice: some of the common shortcuts in graphical interfaces are different within Emacs.
 For example, cut, copy and paste are  `C-w`, `M-w` and `C-y` respectively.
 I suggest to take some time and learn these new commands, because they integrate very tightly with the Emacs workflow.
 However, if you are a newcomer and want to follow this tutorial with the key bindings found in other text editors, you can change the Emacs default to those by adding:
 ```lisp
 (cua-mode 1)
 ```
 to your Emacs initialization file.
-This helped me a lot in my transition to Emacs!.
+This helped me a lot in my transition to Emacs!

 ### Keeping packages up-to-date

 One nice thing about using the integrated Emacs package manager is that you can easily upgrade your installed packages to the latest version.
 To do so, go to the full package view by issuing `M-x package-list-packages`.
 You will get a list of all packages that you many install from MELPA.
 The first thing to do is refreshing that list to the latest version, something you can do by either pressing `r` or going to the _Package_ menu and selecting _Refresh Package List_.

 Now Emacs knows of all latest versions.
 The next step is marking all the upgradeable packages to be installed.
 You can do so via the _Package_ menu, in _Mark Upgradeable Packages_, or just pressing `U`.
 Finally, you need to execute the install plan either from the same menu, choosing the _Execute Actions_ item, or pressing `x`.
 Emacs will ask for confirmation, and will then download and install the new versions and remove the previous ones.
-Restart Emacs to allow the changes to make effect.
+Since some of these changes affect parts of Emacs which can't be modified within a running session, you will want to restart Emacs after the package update is complete, in order to avoid the random brokenness which may otherwise result.

 ## `haskell-mode`